Freudian Motivation Theory - Definition

-Freudian motivation theory was developed by Sigmund Freud, a renowned economist.
+Freudian motivation theory was developed by Sigmund Freud.
 This theory studies how unconscious desires motivate and shape the behaviors of individuals.
-It studies how psychological forces that are unconscious influence the behaviors of individuals.
+That is, it studies how psychological forces that are unconscious influence the behaviors of individuals.

 Freudian motivation theory maintains that the desires and emotions of individuals or consumers shape their behaviors.
-Hence, the decision to make a purchase or not is influenced by unconscious motives.
-The Freudian motivation theory is applied to a wide range of disciplines and concepts and not just the consumer behavior theory.
-However, this theory is mostly used to describe the buying preferences of consumers and how they are dictated by unconscious motives and desires.
+This theory is mostly used to describe the buying preferences of consumers and how they are dictated by unconscious motives and desires.

 A Little More on What is Freudian Motivation Theory

 Practitioners in the sales and marketing discipline also use the Freudian motivation theory to determine the types of goods to market or sell to certain consumers.

 According to Freud's theory, there is a connection between the attributes of a product and the emotions of consumers.